samuelcolvin/xdelta3-python/README.rst

 *xdelta3-python* is a thin wrapper around `xdelta 3.1.1 <https://github.com/jmacd/xdelta/>`_
 which is a highly optimised c library for delta calculation and compression.
-It can encode a delta and decode it again for 5 small changes in a 5.4M character string (the complete works of shakespeare) in around 30ms.
+It can encode a delta and decode it again for 5 small changes in a 5.5 million character string (the complete works of shakespeare) in around 10ms (or 30ms with the highest compression level).
 Boom.
 See `performance.py <https://github.com/samuelcolvin/xdelta3-python/blob/master/performance.py>`_.

 .. |BuildStatus| image:: https://travis-ci.org/samuelcolvin/xdelta3-python.svg?branch=master